Skip to main

 CLASS FEE: $180

-MATERIALS FEE: $60, added to the final Registration Fee
+MATERIALS FEE: $35, included in final Registration Fee

 Fiber Classes